There are so many attractions to explore in Canberra. Start planning with this list of top 10 things to do.

 Attend the annual Floriade festival, one of Canberra’s most colourful events, which attracts plant lovers from around the world.
 For something more pastoral, venture out to the National Arboretum.
 The ambitious project, launched in 2005, features 48,000 trees, plus a visitor’s centre, restaurant and gift shop.
 Entry is free.

 Discover Lake Burley Griffin — one of Canberra’s most prominent landmarks.
 The expanse of water is used for leisure activities including yachting, kayaking and windsurfing.
 The best way to experience this man-made wonder is by cycling around its 35-kilometre (21.7 miles) perimeter.
-Mr Spokes Bike Hire has a range of Avanti bikes and will even deliver to your hotel.
+Cycle Canberra can deliver bikes to your hotel or to the lake.

 Taking to the outdoors is easy in the nation’s capital.
 Jogging, cycling and hiking are popular pastimes.
 The city has developed a number of heritage trails that showcase its urban design.
 Best known is Mount Ainslie Lookout, which offers spectacular views of landmarks such as the Australian War Memorial, Anzac Parade and Parliament House.
 Entry is free.

 The Poachers Pantry, a short drive from Canberra, offers food and wine in country surrounds.
 Sample cool climate wines at the cellar door and eat at the Smokehouse Café.
 Stop by Grazing for delicious meals made from local ingredients, and pick up a cheeky bottle or two from Lerida Estate, a winery overlooking Lake George.